 Because the planned developments will not replace all existing rider parking spaces, fewer riders will be able to park at the stations in the future.
-To prepare for this significant transformation along the Study Area, the California Department of Transportation (Caltrans) awarded BART a Sustainable Communities grant to plan for how riders will get to/from BART in the future.
-The Berkeley-El Cerrito Corridor Access Plan (the Plan) is the outcome of collaboration between staff at BART, Berkeley, and El Cerrito together with input by community members, transportation providers, adjacent cities, and regional and state partners throughout 2021 - 2022.
-The Plan provides an analysis based on the information available at the time given ongoing changes due to the COVID-19 pandemic (the pandemic).
+To prepare for this significant transformation along the Study Area (Figure ES-1), the California Department of Transportation (Caltrans) awarded BART a Sustainable Communities grant to plan for how riders will get to/from BART in the future.
+The Berkeley-El Cerrito Corridor Access Plan (the Plan) focuses on strategies to get BART riders to and from BART stations along the Berkeley-El Cerrito Corridor.
+The Plan is the outcome of collaboration between staff at BART, Berkeley, and El Cerrito together with input by community members, transportation providers, adjacent cities, and regional and state partners throughout 2021 and 2022.
+The Plan utilizes analysis based on the best information available at the time given ongoing changes due to the COVID-19 pandemic (the pandemic).
 Partner jurisdiction planning efforts can change over the course of the next few years and the Plan will serve as a dynamic resource to take future changes and developments into consideration.